 I am saying you should consider retaining enough details to protect your privacy.
 Intimate details that can be read by family members – yours and the other party’s – including children, “friends of friends” in our social media circus-universe, not to mention your co-workers, your next employer, and potentially, your next date or lover.

 Might I also remind you that if you’re engaged in any legal action, you don’t want to be discussing it in a public forum?

 Recall the expression “discretion is the better part of valor?”
 Speak as you wish, but what’s put on the Internet cannot be taken back.
 Ever.
-Perhaps use humor, metaphors, or details with your audience in mind – including a much larger set of eyes and ears than you may consciously realize.
+Perhaps use humor, metaphors, or other details keeping your audience in mind – including a much larger set of eyes and ears than you may consciously realize.

 In other words, use discretion.
 You are publicly broadcasting your life – and others’ lives – as you see them.
 It may come back to bite you, so discuss in a way that serves to explore, to praise, to inform, to motivate, to educate, to question – and yes – to entertain readers or followers, and gather input if you need it.
 But mudslinging on the Internet?
 Hell – our reality TV stars have done it in spades!
 I find it embarrassing and beneath them.
 I think it’s High School.
 And certainly not the better part of valor.